GoaLitiuM/bindbc-bgfx/readme.md

 bgfx_shutdown();

-unloadBgfx(); // optional, only with dynamically linked bgfx
+unloadBgfx(); // optional, only needed with dynamically linked bgfx
 ```

+This is a very simple sample of how to use these bindings with bgfx.
+The sample code does not render or output anything but merely demonstrates how the bindings are initialized for proper use.
+To setup a window, libraries like SDL2 are often used with bgfx to provide the window for bgfx to use with rendering.
+Please see [this C++ example](https://github.com/bkaradzic/bgfx/blob/master/examples/common/entry/entry_sdl.cpp#L75) on how to setup bgfx with SDL2.

+If you need more in-depth tutorial of how to use bgfx, please see the [bgfx examples here.](https://bkaradzic.github.io/bgfx/examples.html)

 ## Generating bindings

-The bindings can be regenerated manually by running `genie idl` in bgfx project folder, and copying the generated files from `bgfx/bindings/d/` over the files in `bindbc-bgfx/source/bindbc/bgfx`.
+The main bgfx repository already contains the latest generated binding definitions for D, so these files can be copied from `bgfx/bindings/d/` over the files in `bindbc-bgfx/source/bindbc/bgfx` when pairing these bindings with custom versions of bgfx.
+If you need to regenerate the bindings, you can run `genie idl` in bgfx project folder, and copy the regenerated files to previously mentioned location.